Mighty Girls shined at this year's premiere science and engineering competition for middle school students!

 Third grade scientist and inventor extraordinaire Ada Lace is trying to solve the mystery of a missing dog!
 Ada thinks her homemade gadgets and her knack for scientific thinking will allow her to crack the case, while her neighbor Nina has has her own theory about the missing dog (involving alien abduction, of all things.)
 As Ada and Nina get closer to the solution, though, they'll also discover that opposites can make for the best of friends.
 This new series from Emily Calandrelli, host of Xploration Outer Space and MIT graduate, provides a scientifically-minded detective series that young readers will love.
 For more of Ada's adventures, visit our Ada Lace Collection.

 This young mad scientist is determined to take over the world — but before she does, she'll have to perfect her methods!
-This imaginative (if a bit maniacal) girl explores areas from cloning to time travel over the course of the seven books collected in this fun box set.
+This imaginative (if a bit maniacal) girl explores areas from cloning to time travel over the course of the first ten laugh-out-loud books in this series, collected in this fun box set.
 Plentiful illustrations make this series a treat for young readers, and they'll giggle to see the predicaments Franny gets herself into!
 Throughout it all, they'll appreciate that it's Franny's intelligence and ingenuity that saves the day.
-For one of Franny's adventures with a robotic theme, which is included as part of this set, check out The Fran With Four Brains.

 Imagine a world where Lady Ada Byron (who created the first computer algorithm) and Mary Shelley (the author of Frankenstein) met as girls — and decided to turn their combined brainpower to solving mysteries!
 That's the premise behind this unique new series in which the pair form The Wollstonecraft Detective Agency.
 In order to find the missing heirloom — and prove the false confession wrong — they'll have to use science, math, and creative analytical thinking to unveil the true culprit.
 Ada and Mary's adventures continue in the rest of The Wollstonecraft Detective Agency series.